Ever Wonder What The Healthiest Mushrooms Are?

 #4 – Crimini mushrooms: The crimini is a small, brown mushroom with a host of health benefits associated with it.

-These mushrooms are known to have anti-inflammatory properties, which are great at helping reduce the chances of developing a chronic disease like heart disease, cancer, diabetes, and others.
+These mushrooms are known to have anti-inflammatory properties, which are great at helping reduce the chances of developing poor heart health, decreased immunity, blood sugar fluctuations, and others.
 Criminis have even been shown to block the production of pro-inflammatory molecules that contribute to chronic inflammation.

 #5 – Porcini mushrooms: Known for their rich, earthy flavor, porcini mushrooms are one of nature’s most powerful foods.